18yuv/React/react.md

 ```

-Cleanup is cery important to not leave any bug, or loop holes:-
+Cleanup is very important to not leave any bug, or loop holes:-

 ```jsx
 React.useEffect(() => {